Frequently asked questions

 The lifespan of the device depends largely on how the child treats it.
 If they do not chew or deform it, it can work well for months or even years if used correctly.

-However, if there are bite marks, cracks, or wear and tear, talk to your specialist, as in some cases it may need to be replaced.
+However, if you notice any bite marks, cracks, or tears, talk to your specialist as soon as possible, as in some cases the device will need to be replaced.

-Parental task: Check the condition of the device regularly and notify your doctor or speech therapist if you see any damage!
+Parental task: Check the condition of the device regularly (once a week) and notify your doctor, specialist if you notice any damage!

 How can I find out who offers trainer therapy in my area?